uc-cdis/compose-services/README.md

 psql -h localhost -U fence_user -d fence_db
 ```

-> 🙋‍♂️ **Heads-up**: Similarly, you can add/override any other your custom docker compose config parameters/values in `docker-compose.override.yml` and keep the base config clean.
+> **Heads-up**: Similarly, you can add/override your custom docker compose config parameters/values in `docker-compose.override.yml` and keep the base config clean.
 See [docker compose documentation](https://docs.docker.com/compose/extends/) for more.

 ## Setup